Alternative to Braces for Teens Atlanta, GA

 For teens, clear aligners are a popular alternative to traditional metal braces.
 Although traditional metal braces have been around for decades, clear aligners offer a virtually unnoticeable way to achieve a straighter, healthier smile.
 Clear aligners are a series of trays that fit tightly over teeth to move them gradually into alignment over time.

-Clear aligners are available at Best Care Dental III in Atlanta and the surrounding area.
+Clear aligners are available at Best Care Dental Inc. in Atlanta and the surrounding area.
 Our staff will help determine whether they are the right treatment for your teen.
 Call us at (404) 419-1096 to schedule an appointment or learn more about our services.

 Explore the Options